georgewlkly/georgewlkly.github.io/about.md

 I'm a regular speaker, panellist and chair at conferences, book fairs and corporate events.

 Alongside my consulting and training work, I am a part-time doctoral candidate (DBA) at Bristol Business School.
 My research is on the use of games and scenarios as strategy tools.
+I attended the Yale Publishing Course and hold an MBA from Bayes Business School (formerly known as Cass).

 I live in Wiltshire with my wife and daughters.
+I am a Fellow of the RSA and a Liveryman in the Stationers' Company.